-How are students chosen for the Bonner Program?
+How are students chosen to be LEAD Fellows?

-What type of job would I have if I were to become a Bonner Leader?
+What type of job would I have as a LEAD Fellow?

-The Bonner Leader Program at Augsburg College has many different community partners who host students for a variety of service opportunities in their organization.
-All organizations that students work with are not-for-profit community organizations.
-Student jobs range from working in an after-school program assistant to organizing a neighborhood coalition to serving meals with the Campus Kitchen project, to working in the greenhouse of an environmentally focused school.
+The LEAD Program at Augsburg University has many different community partner organizations and programs that host students for a variety of work opportunities.
+Student jobs range from working as an after-school program assistant, to organizing a neighborhood coalition, to working on food justice with the Campus Kitchen project.

 How many students are in the Augsburg LEAD Fellows program?